norbieG/HuffManEncoding/README.md

-A file compression algorithm that uses binary trees and priority queues.
+My implementation of file compression algorithm using binary trees and priority queues.